-In the event of an allegation being made against a member of staff by a child or young person the school will follow the local authority PSCB guidance 'The Management of Allegations against Adults who work with Children 2013'.
-The person in receipt of that allegation must immediately pass details of the concern to the Head, or in their absence a member of staff, with senior leadership responsibilities.
+In the event of an allegation being made against a member of staff by a child, young person or adult the school will follow the Wales Safeguarding Procedures, Section 5.
+The person in receipt of that allegation must immediately pass details of the concern to the Head, or in their absence a member of staff, with senior leadership responsibility.
 The Head will then contact the Child Care Assessment Team to discuss the next steps in line with local arrangements.
-The Head can also seek advice from the Local Authority Designated Officer (LADO) for managing professional allegations on 01437 776222.
+The Head can also seek advice from the Local Authority Designated Officer (LADO) who manages professional allegations/concerns on 01437 776222.